zinzloun/THM_WriteUP/README.md

     net localgroup Administrators /add support.it
     net localgroup "Remote Desktop Users" /add support.it

-Log to rdp and find the last flag.
+Log in to DC through RDP and find the last flag.

 ### Clean Up
-Sinc the lab is shared it's a good practice to restore the services on PC-FILESRV01.
+Since the lab is shared with other users, it's a good practice to restore the services we stopped and remove the port forwarding rule on PC-FILESRV01.
 Perform the following action in a CMD as administrator:
 Delete FW rule:

     netsh interface portproxy delete v4tov4 listenport=445 listenaddress=10.200.95.35